Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-vault/walkthrough.md

 sstore(1, caller()) // for msg.sender
 ```
 &nbsp;
-In this exploitation I choose to overwrite it using my EOA, so we are going to go with this exploit to drain the Vault &nbsp;
+In this exploitation, I choose to overwrite it using my EOA, so we are going to go with this exploit to drain the vault. &nbsp;
 &nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT